 If a police officer has probable cause of believe that you’ve been driving under the influence, they can administer drunk tests, and if you fail – you will be subject to arrest.
 There a few different ways a police officer will test for intoxicated driving; first, the police officer will pull the car over for inspection if the driver was seen swerving or driving recklessly.
 If the office believes there was alcohol to blame for this, he/she will perform a field sobriety test which are basically psychophysical tests.
 These tests would be easy to pass if intoxication was not an issue, so the officer uses these tests to assess the driver’s state of mind.
 Lastly, if the police officer notices the subject is performing poorly, the officer can administer a breathalyzer test which allows the officer to quickly tell if the driver was in fact driving above the legal limit.

 In 2015 alone, 10,265 people were killed in alcohol-impaired accidents totaling around 29% of all car-related deaths in the United States.
 This number of deaths was an increase of 7.2% from the previous year, which is startling that news stories covering families loosing loved ones as well as educational classes have not lowered the rate of drunk driving.
 These climbing numbers are appalling and life-altering for thousands of families who lost their loved one due to someone else’s reckless behavior.
-Knowing how alcohol affects the brain and body functioning, it is almost impossible to understand why someone would take the risk of driving drunk.
+Knowing how alcohol affects the brain and body functioning, it is almost impossible to understand why someone would take the risk of driving drunk risking a car accident.
 Make it a point to stop yourself before getting into your car after a few drinks – it is simply not worth your life.